-5. Badges of Rank.-The rank of Officers is to be distinguished by badges worn on the shoulder-cords or shoulder-straps, unless otherwise ordered, as follows:
+5. Badges of Rank.-The rank of Officers is to be distinguished by badges worn on the shoulder-cords or shoulder-straps, unless otherwise ordered, as follows:-

-Brigadier ...
-Crown and three stars.
+Brigadier Crown and three stars.

 Colonel 2nd ... } Crown with two stars

 Commandant } below.

 Lieut.-Colonel ...
 Crown with one star below.

-Major ...
-Crown.
+Major Crown.

-Captain ...
-Three stars.
+Captain Three stars.

-Lieutenant... ...
-Two stars.
+Lieutenant Two stars.

-2nd Lieutenant, on probation, and Commissioned Officers from Warrant Rank ...
-One star.
+2nd Lieutenant ... } 2nd Lieutenants on probation, and Commissined Officers from Warrant Rank ... }